-- 3.1.6.1 A Target Industry is a group of employers closely linked by a common product or service, workforce skills, similar technologies, supply chains or other economic ties. - 3.1.6.2 Under EARN Maryland, the definition of "region" is flexible.
-It can be determined by industry Labor markets that are already known or understood, rough concentrations of populations, commuter patterns or industry hubs.
-It can be across Local Workforce Development Areas and geo-political boundaries, and even incorporate multiple economic development areas (city, county, regional). - 3.1.7 Parameters of a Strategic Industry Partnership - 3.1.7.1 A Strategic Industry Partnership is a collaboration that brings together a regional group of some combination of employers, Registered Apprenticeship Sponsors, nonprofits, community-based organizations, two and four year institutions of higher education, local workforce boards, local governments, regional or local economic development entities, local departments of social services, Labor unions, K-12 Programs, industry associations, philanthropic organizations, other training providers and other relevant partners. - 3.1.7.2 Strategic Industry Partnerships may coalesce in any number of ways.
+- 3.1.7.1 A Target Industry is a group of employers closely linked by a common product or service, workforce skills, similar technologies, supply chains or other economic ties. - 3.1.7.2 Under EARN Maryland, the definition of "region" is flexible.
+It can be determined by industry labor markets that are already known or understood, rough concentrations of populations, commuter patterns or industry hubs.
+It can be across Local Workforce Development Areas and geo-political boundaries, and even incorporate multiple economic development areas (city, county, regional).

+3.1.8 Parameters of a Strategic Industry Partnership

+- 3.1.8.1 A Strategic Industry Partnership is a collaboration that brings together a regional group of some combination of employers, Registered Apprenticeship Sponsors, nonprofits, community-based organizations, two and four year institutions of higher education, local workforce boards, local governments, regional or local economic development entities, local departments of social services, labor unions, K-12 Programs, industry associations, philanthropic organizations, other training providers and other relevant partners. - 3.1.8.2 Strategic Industry Partnerships may coalesce in any number of ways.
 For example, they may start with a group of employers in an existing target industry who are currently working together to alleviate shortages of skilled employees.
-Other partnerships may be the result of labor market data analysis by a regional workforce board or an education stakeholder group looking to identify target industries with workforce training needs; nonprofits and local departments of social services who band together to improve the lives of residents through skills training and seek employers with common training needs; or a regional economic development specialist who recognizes a common need in an industry within a region and begins the process of collaboration. - 3.1.7.3 These partnerships are "strategic" because: they are carefully built to include all necessary partners before training is designed; they cut across traditional workforce, education, and social services system silos; they consider the economic realities of a regional industry in assessing skills gaps and training needs; and they are broader than the development of customized training for one employer. - 3.1.7.4 It is strongly recommended that applicants include the Local Workforce Development Board in the region they are targeting as a member of their Strategic Industry Partnership. - 3.1.8 Leveraged Resources Strategic Industry Partnerships must leverage additional resources for the implementation of the Workforce Training Plan. - 3.1.8.1 While there is no percentage match required, Labor will give preference in the evaluation process to Strategic Industry Partnerships that maximize the potential of the collaboration through direct financial or in-kind contributions by members of the target industry.
-Contributions from non-industry Strategic Industry Partnership members are also encouraged.
+Other partnerships may be the result of labor market data analysis by a regional workforce board or an education stakeholder group looking to identify target industries with workforce training needs; nonprofits and local departments of social services who band together to improve the lives of residents through skills training and seek employers with common training needs; or a regional economic development

+- specialist who recognizes a common need in an industry within a region and begins the process of collaboration. - 3.1.8.3 These partnerships are "strategic" because: they are carefully built to include all necessary partners before training is designed; they cut across traditional workforce, education and social services system silos; they consider the economic realities of a regional industry in assessing skills gaps and training needs; and they are broader than the development of customized training for one employer. - 3.1.8.4 It is strongly recommended that applicants include the Local Workforce Development Board in the region they are targeting as a member of their Strategic Industry Partnership. - 3.1.8.5 Established by the Engaging Neighborhoods, Organizations, Unions, Governments, and Households (ENOUGH) Grant Program (ENOUGH Act of 2024), Maryland's Children's Cabinet is charged with coordinating cross-agency strategies to support children and families and reduce the number of children living in poverty.
+The State of Maryland is taking an all-of-government approach to addressing child poverty and promoting economic mobility in the areas of greatest need across the state.